Ircama/osm-carto-tutorials/pages/50_editing_guidelines.md

 * *extents*: PostGIS data and shapefiles in EPSG:900913 Web Mercator projection
 * *extents84*: Shapefiles in WGS84 projection
-* *osm2pgsql*: PostGIS plugin accessing the "gis" database with default parameters (host, user, password, etc.)
+* *osm2pgsql*: [PostGIS plugin](https://github.com/mapnik/mapnik/wiki/PostGIS) accessing the a PostgreSQL database named "gis" with default parameters (host, user, password, etc.)

 Refereces to all used *.mss* stylesheets to be integrated in the compiled Mapnik XML input file: